SoftwareAG/c8y-docs/content/cockpit/data-explorer.md

 Note that datapoints existing in the data point library are visible by anyone without the need of any permission.
 {{< /c8y-admon-req >}}

+In the data explorer, data points (that is measurements or sensor data) can be visualized.

 The data explorer is available for all assets at once or just for a particular asset.
+To access the data explorer:

 - Click **Data explorer** in the navigator to visualize all data points of all assets.